- Course length

 MSc Sports Biomechanics

-This new full time course is aimed at those whose role is to scientifically analyse musculoskeletal mechanical function (and dysfunction) through fundamental and advanced concepts of motion analysis.
+This full time course is aimed at those whose role is to scientifically analyse musculoskeletal mechanical function (and dysfunction) through fundamental and advanced concepts of motion analysis.

 The first module is designed to level the playing field for those coming from diverse backgrounds and different disciplines from mechanical engineering to healthcare practitioners.
 You will then progress to the principles of biomechanics and subsequent application to the analysis of human movement.